fmuny/fairpolicytree/README.md

 ## 📫 Citation

-If you use this package or replication materials, please cite the paper:
+If you use this package or replication materials, please cite the [paper](https://arxiv.org/abs/2509.12119):

-> *Bearth, N., Lechner, M., Mareckova, J., Muny, F.* (2025). **Fairness-Aware and Interpretable Policy Learning**. *Mimeo*.
+> *Bearth, N., Lechner, M., Mareckova, J., Muny, F.* (2025). **Fairness-Aware and Interpretable Policy Learning**. *arXiv preprint arXiv:2509.12119*.

 ## 📜 License